 Both pastors currently involved in the program, Reynolds and Martin Coon of King's Hiway Baptist Church, are volunteers.
 Coon was unavailable for comment as of press time.

-The Standard Operating Protocol that has been developed for the program stipulates the counseling offered by the pastors is voluntary for both officers and local residents.
+Page 2 of 2 - The Standard Operating Protocol that has been developed for the program stipulates the counseling offered by the pastors is voluntary for both officers and local residents.
 Reynolds said he did not think the program has forced religion onto anyone.

 “Any communication, any possible connection between officers and members of the community is voluntary,” he said.
 “It is meant to be a voluntary resource.
 That is the way it should be.
 There is no proselytizing.
 The Standard Operating Protocol is very specific.”